 Saturday: PDX Night Out with Quinland

 It’s hard to believe that this is the least busy weekend I am going to have in February.
-Next weekend I have to pick up all our troop’s Girl Scout Cookies on Saturday and chaperone Quinland at a youth conference on Sunday; the weekend after that, I am going on a scrapbooking retreat, to a baby shower, and to a couple of cookie booths; and the following weekend we are headed out to a beach weekend with the Girl Scouts.
+Next weekend I have to pick up all the troop’s cookies on Saturday and chaperone Quinland at a youth conference on Sunday; the weekend after that, I am going on a scrapbooking retreat, to a baby shower, and to a couple of cookie booths; and the following weekend we are headed out to a beach weekend with the Scouts.
 Whew!
 Wish me luck!